DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Not 100% clear when a perfect dodge is performed.
 - Not using the secondary as much as they should.
 - Yellow sphere on lanterns is popping up through walls.
+- "Skip" prompt for dialogue should say "skip to end"
+- Weird shadow issues in Brian's indoors castle level?
+-